de CHIRICO, quotes by the Italian artist on art; founder of Metaphysical Painting

 - To become truly immortal, a work of art must escape all human limits: logic and common sense will only interfere but once these barriers are broken it will enter the regions of childhood vision and dream.
 (De Chirico’s statement on creating immortal works of art)

-Giorgio de Chirico: biography facts of the Italian painter artist; Metaphysical painting
+Giorgio de Chirico: biography facts of the great Italian painter artist who initiated Metaphysical painting

 Giorgio de Chirico was born in Greece; his father was an engineer.
 De Chirico himself also studied engineering at the Polytechnic in Athena.
 In 1905 di Chirico went to Munich, studying art.
 Here he got strongly impressed by the art of traditional painter artists like Böcklin and Klinger.
 From 1911 De Chirico lived and worked in Paris and discovered the modern Cubist art of Picasso, Braque and Appolinaire.
 In 1915 De Chirico returned to Italy, to the city Carra where he stated as an independent painter his art movement ‘Pittura Metafisica’ (Metaphysical Painting); it was his reaction and his answer to the modern and dynamic art options of both Futurism and Cubism; his ‘Metaphysical Painting’ was concentrated on the ‘static’ and the timeless aspect of art; any movement was eliminated.